 I was about to begin the next chapter of my life, but I was still without answers.
 For the past several weeks, I’d been driving around the country aimlessly with all of my worldly possessions crammed in the back of a van.
 And I felt slightly disappointed that I hadn’t found a new place to call home along the way.
 Nothing had called me to stay.

 Even so, the trip had most certainly changed me.
 While I may not have been able to explain it, I could feel it.
 I was more confident.
 I was more determined to create my own happiness.
 And I realized that life really does go on, even after the heaviest moments.

-Over the course of about two months, I’d driven more than 10,000 miles and visited 57 friends and family members in 20 states.
+Over the course of about two months, I’d driven more than 10,000 miles, visited 57 friends and family members in 20 states, and spent $940.13 on fuel.
 This life-changing trip in a van was most certainly filled with lessons in self-care and lifestyle redesign.